zyhzsh/S7-Doc/docs/Industry/Research/Agile.md

 ## Context

-This semester, I have taken on the role of Scrum Master to enhance my understanding of agile development.Therefore, I have reviewed and re-summarized the responsibilities of each role in agile development.
-By carefully assessing the current situation, I have adjusted the working process for our team.
+To better integrate with my team members, I have revisited Agile methodologies and discussed future work approaches with them.

 ## Outcome

 - Agreement on Sprint Activities arragement.
   <img src={AgileImg} />
-- To facilitate online and offline communication, I drew on Miro and designed templates for Sprint review, Sprint planning, and Retrospective based on the actual situation
+- To facilitate effective communication both online and offline, I utilized Miro to design templates for Sprint review, Sprint planning, and Retrospective meetings, taking into account the actual working conditions and needs of the team.

   <img src={SprintActivityImg} />